adharshmk96/web-boilerplate-generator/README.md

 Simple shell scripts to generate boilerplates for nodejs projects with typescript

-express-gen.sh for Express boilerplate nextjs-gen.sh for Nextjs boilerplate
+- express-gen.sh for Express boilerplate
+- nextjs-gen.sh for Nextjs boilerplate

+Usage <tech>.sh foldername